alex6H/ArcGIS_Toolbox/README.md

 - Reprojects feature classes to a new spatial reference and saves them in a new geodatabase.
 - Optionally reconnects feature classes in an ArcGIS Pro project to the new geodatabase.

-Note that the new GDB will not displays automaticaly in your ArcGIS Pro project.
+Note that the new GDB will not displays automatically in your ArcGIS Pro project.
 You will have to import it manually.

 **Parameters:**
 - Geodatabase Path (str): Path to the original geodatabase containing the feature classes and datasets to be reprojected.